Kicksecure/usability-misc/README.md

 Creates folders /home/user/Downloads and /home/user/Pictures.

-Adds user "user" to group libvirt as well as to group kvm.
+Adds account "user" to group libvirt as well as to group kvm.

 Ships a file /etc/sudoers.d/user-passwordless that contains comments and "#user   ALL=(ALL:ALL) NOPASSWD:ALL".
-Lets user "user" easily run all commands without password.
+Lets account "user" easily run all commands without password.
 Disabled (out commented) by default.

 Simplifies running OpenVPN as unprivileged user.